BobAaldering/DRIVER_LINUX/README.md

 Now that the module has been removed from the kernel, as well as the device driver itself, it is possible to go through the above steps again.

 **Complete with the `shell` script:**
-1. The [shell](compile_kernel_module.sh) script makes the above steps of building a device driver easier.
+1. The [shell](load_kernel_module.sh) script makes the above steps of building a device driver easier.
 One argument is very important to the script, namely `load`.
 This adds a module to the kernel.
 All other arguments ensure that it is removed if possible.
     ```shell
-    ../DRIVER_LINUX/cmake-build:~$ sudo sh compile_kernel_module.sh load
+    ../DRIVER_LINUX/cmake-build:~$ sudo sh load_kernel_module.sh load
     ```
-2. Now your major number of the device driver is immediately visible, as well as the module.
-Check whether these are present.
-You can simply recognize them by `AALDERING-DRIVER` and `aaldering-module`.
-3. With the major device number you still have to actually add the module as a character device file.
-Then you just do it like this:
-    ```shell
-    ../DRIVER_LINUX/cmake-build:~$ sudo mknod /dev/AALDERING-MODULE c 510 0
-    ```
+2. Now your driver is build and completely inserted into the kernel!
+How easy is that!
 4. Now check if the driver is actually available, and if you see output.
     ```shell
+    ../DRIVER_LINUX/cmake-build:~$ echo "TEST" > /dev/AALDERING-DRIVER
     ../DRIVER_LINUX/cmake-build:~$ cat /dev/AALDERING-DRIVER
     ```